 Many high school seniors think of college as the immediate next step after graduation.
 Still, some adventurous souls opt to take a gap year — a year of experiential learning to travel, volunteer, or work.

-After you take your gap year, applying on an early or regular timeline is still your go-to option.
+After you take your gap year, applying on an early or regular timeline is still the choice you have to make.
 But ideally, you’ll still do this during your senior year, joining your fellow seniors in completing admission requirements before taking your gap year.
 If you take this route, be sure to check if your desired school will allow you to delay your enrollment for one academic year.

 Applying for College Later in Life